pingcap/docs/develop/dev-guide-hybrid-oltp-and-olap-queries.md

 ### `ORDER BY` clause

-For example, we can use the accumulation effect of the aggregation window function `sum()` to analyze the historical trend of the order volume of a certain book:
+With the aggregate window function `sum()`, you can analyze the historical trend of the order amount of a particular book.
+For example:

 {{< copyable "sql" >}}